jarioksa/twinspan/README.md

 it advances.
 In **R**, the function should work silently, and return the result for further analysis.
 The code needs a thorough re-design to be used in **R**.

-## Version History

-- **0.1:** Development version unsuitable for any work.
-- **0.2:** Marginally usable: performs SU (quadrat) classification and has support function `cut` to find SU class membership vector for any level of hierarchy.
-No species classification, no diagnostics, no information on indicator species.
-- **0.3:** Adds species classification.
-- **0.4:** Returns eigenvalues and indicator species for each division.
-  However, most support functions are still missing, and the result object must be inspected manually.
-- **0.5:** Basically done and usable: output contains all basic objects that are needed.
-However, most support functions are missing, and these elements must be accessed and handled manually.
-The next section describes the structure of the result object and its handling.
-- **0.6:** Has now most support functions: `summary` gives the division history and lists the signed indicator species, `cut` returns quadrat or species classification at any level, `twintable` prints the classified community table, `as.dendrogram` displays the divisions as a denrogram that can be plotted and handled with standard dendrogram tools, `predict` uses indicator species to allocate quadrats to established classes also with `newdata`.
-In addition, `twinsform` transforms data so that its correspondence analysis is similar to the one in `twinspan`.
-However, the function is not tested with all non-default options and documentation is still rudimentary.

 ## What you can do with twinspan?